crisantizan/sanitize-db/README.md

   Router that handle and manage all http requests of an specific endpoint with direct communication with services.
 See an <a href="https://github.com/crisantizan/express-ts-boilerplate/blob/master/src/modules/user/user.controller.ts" target="_blank">example file</a>.

+  MANDATORY: The name should be contains ".controller" in his name, before file extension: "user.controller.ts", "role.controller.ts", etc.

 - `service`

   Receive the input data and decide what to do with it: save, get, delete or update in database, or make that you like.
 These always they should a return something.
 See an <a href="https://github.com/crisantizan/express-ts-boilerplate/blob/master/src/modules/user/user.service.ts" target="_blank">example file</a>.